cucapra/xarg/README.md

 This is a 6-week, intensive reading group for getting up to speed with the state of the art in hardware accelerators.
 The goal is to read **3 related papers** every week and discuss them for an hour.

-The discussion lead will create a Google form with questions for each paper *a week in advance* and provide them to the readers with the expectation that readers will fill it out before the group meets.
+The discussion lead will create a Google form with questions for each paper *Friday morning* and provide them to the readers with the expectation that readers will fill it out before the group meets.
 Each week also has a couple of lines on the context from Adrian about why these papers are important, interesting, or fun reads.

 ## FAQ